Create “go bags” for your pets and store them in each vehicle.

-- Plan to take your pets with you if you must evacuate.
-If you leave, you may not be allowed to return home for days and your pets will not be able to fend for themselves against exposure, starvation, predators, contaminated food or water or accidents.
+Plan to take your pets with you if you must evacuate.
+If you leave, you may not be allowed to return home for days and your pets will not be able to fend for themselves.

-- Consider including stress-relieving items in your emergency kit such as calming collars since the disaster may cause considerable emotional distress to your pets.
+Consider including stress-relieving items in your emergency kit such as calming collars and their favorite toys.

-- Disasters may occur if you aren’t home, so develop a pet care buddy system with neighbors, friends or family to evacuate your pets.
+Develop a pet care buddy system with neighbors, friends or family to evacuate your pets because disasters may occur when you aren’t home.
 Meet at a designated location and make sure they have all of your phone numbers.